rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 nor moved into the function).
 Unless a parameter is marked with `inout`, so that it is a mutable reference, or with the `owned` prefix, so that the variable itself is moved, the argument is passed in by immutable reference.

+> **But Why?**
+>
-The reason mojo choose this as the default, is that they believe this is the more common scenario, and it (somewhat) dovetails with how pythonistas program.
-Since everything is an object (lives on the heap) in python, everything in python is passed by reference.
+> The reason mojo choose this as the default, is that they believe this is the more common scenario, and it (somewhat)
+> dovetails with how pythonistas program.
+Since everything is an object (lives on the heap) in python, everything in
+> python is passed by reference.
 Whether it is a mutable or immutable reference depends on the type in python.

 In rust, it defaults to move semantics, and therefore pass by value.